 Inviting your partner to move into your property can be an exciting prospect, but you should take time to consider all the risks associated from a legal point of view.
 Cohabitation rights in the UK are a largely misunderstood area of law, and you’ll want to have a good grounding in it before you move into a partner’s property.

-What is a common law partner entitled to?
+What is a common-law partner entitled to?

 It is a common misconception that moving in together means that you will have a common law marriage and therefore have the same rights as a married couple.
-This is a myth, as a common law marriage does not have any legal validity in England & Wales.
+This is a myth, as a common-law marriage does not have any legal validity in England & Wales.
 Read on to find out what you should be mindful of if your partner is moving into your house soon.

 Does my partner have rights to my house?

 When your partner is moving into your property that has your name on the deeds, they may suggest that they begin to contribute to the mortgage, to split the cost of living together and to create a more equal financial standing within the relationship.
-However, in these situations, should the relationship break up, your partner may have a legal right to an interest in your home and could force you to sell the Property when they leave.
+However, in these situations, should the relationship break up, your partner may have a legal right to an interest in your home and could force you to sell the property when they leave.

 The non-owning partner may be able to force you to sell the property or claim part of the monies from a sale if they can prove that they have acquired a ‘beneficial interest’ in the property.
-This can arise from contributions towards the purchase price of the property (such as paying towards the mortgage), or even from a conversation, regardless of how vague, that they would have an interest in the property to which they have relied on.
+This can arise from contributions towards the purchase price of the property (such as paying towards the mortgage), or even from a conversation, regardless of how vague, that they would have an interest in the property which they have relied on to their detriment.
 In the latter circumstances, the detriment does not have to be severe and the payment of utility bills or other outgoings could give rise to a claim.
 If your partner pays for substantial works to the property that would increase the value, then they could also make a claim on that basis.

 What is unaffected by my partner moving into my house?